Renewing Your CDL in South Dakota

 Everyone must pass the vision test.
 You may also be asked to take another medical exam.

 If you pass the necessary tests and pay the $25 renewal fee, you'll be given a new license.

-You must self-certify your type of vehicle operation with South Dakota's DPS by January 2014.
+You must self-certify your type of vehicle operation with South Dakota's DPS.
 This means you must self-certify one of the following driving categories: